markvisco/flexboxexercises/README.md

 Wish me luck....

 UPDATE:
-So far so good with HTML & CSS priot ro the
+So far so good with HTML & CSS prior to the
 "Grouping Flex Items" portion.
 Everything in the ouput looks as it should.